 Abstain from all appearance of evil.

 For the Christian, it is not just a matter of absolute right or wrong.
 It is also a matter as to whether or not it pleases the Lord.
 We should be motivated by love and desire to stay far away from those things that are displeasing to Him.
-We should avoid all appearance of evil and recognize that all things do not edify (or build up) the believer in His life for the Lord.
+We should avoid all appearances of evil and recognize that all things do not edify (or build up) the believer in His life for the Lord.

 There is one more consideration for the piercing of the body.
 The Bible clearly warns against any extravagant decoration of the body for the purpose of bringing attention to it.